Dorothy Lee (theologian): Academic career

 Between 1983 and 1989, Lee lectured in New Testament at the University of Sydney and the United Theological College in Sydney.
 She then moved to Melbourne as lecturer at the Uniting Church Theological Hall, being appointed professor of New Testament in 1994.
 From 1998 to 2008 she also held the position of dean of chapel at Queen's College (University of Melbourne).
 After becoming an Anglican, Lee was appointed as lecturer at the Trinity College Theological School in 2008, becoming its dean in 2011.

 Lee has acted as president of the Fellowship for Biblical Studies and is a member of the Doctrine Commission of the Anglican Church of Australia.
 She also holds an adjunct title of senior fellow in classics in the School of Historical Studies at the University of Melbourne.

 In October 2012, Lee was elected one of the 10 foundation professors of the MCD University of Divinity, Australia's first specialist university.
 In October 2014 she was elected a canon of St Paul's Cathedral, Melbourne.
 She was elected a fellow of the Australian Academy of the Humanities in 2015.

+Lee was appointed a Member of the Order of Australia in the 2024 Australia Day Honours for "significant service to the Anglican Church of Australia".

 Lee is the sister of Australian composer Ruth Lee Martin.